tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: September
 ---
+# 19 September
+## Intern aspirations
+Today I put in an application to have an intern!
+It's something I always wanted to do, but didn't feel ready for before.
+Also, I lucked out this time, because I didn't miss the email that called for intern applications.
+I get so overflooded with emails that sometimes I miss important ones, haha...

+I'm not sure what the chances of getting an intern are.
+I heard they were fairly good, as sometimes there are sometimes more interns than projects available.
+However, one difficulty I face is that working on my team requires knowledge of the programming language C++.
+I bet many students don't know it.
+Although C++ is (or was) a popular language, it's also notoriously difficult, and I think most students these days are learning things like Python instead.

+Choosing an intern project is pretty difficult.
+The intern doesn't show up until summer, so it has to be something you don't plan to do until then.
+And an intern can't be relied on to do anything too important; I hear that interns can be pretty hit or miss in terms of how much they get done.
+But the project also needs to be interesting.
+No intern wants to do boring grunt work.

+That said, I think I managed to come up with an interesting project.
+It's the kind of project that I would want to do.
+It's a fun problem for sure, not grunt work.
+It has clear goals, but also some room for open-endedness and creativity.
+It should be easy to make some concrete progress in it, but it can become extremely difficult to finish it completely, or do it very well.
+So I think any intern could get at least something done, but there is also room for an exceptional intern to show off.

 # 18 September
 ## Blue Apron
-I decided to try out that Blue Apron program Brian was doing a little while ago.
+I decided to try out that Blue Apron program roommate B was doing a little while ago.
 Do you remember, the one where they send you food with some recipes?
 The first shipment is on Saturday.

 I decided to try it for a few reasons.